abc123s/pocket_pets/README.md

 # Pocket Pets
+*Pokemon GO before Pokemon GO was cool*

-A proof-of-concept AR game for iOS.
+A proof-of-concept AR game for iOS, written way back in 2012.

 # How To Play
 1. Choose a starter pocket pet